worldbank/pacific-observatory/README.md

 🔖 **Automatic Identification System (AIS)**
 > This section assess the feasibility of using AIS data to derive high-frequency and geospatially disaggregated indicators on fisheries and trade.

-🔖 **Crop Mapping**
+🔖 **Crop Mapping / Climate Indices**
+> Monitor crop productivity and seasonality through vegetation indices.
-> Creating new crop masks with limited training data and satellite imagery.
+> Create new crop masks with limited training data and satellite imagery.
-> Developing a sub-national database of climate indicators.
+> Sub-national database of climate indicators.

 🔖 **Aviation Statistics**
-> Developing a sub-national database of climate indicators.
+> Estimating tourism flows through aviation data.

+### Future work

+🔖 **Automatic Identification System (AIS)**
+> This section assess the feasibility of using AIS data to derive high-frequency and geospatially disaggregated indicators on trade and fishing intensity.

+🔖 **Text Mining**

 ## Additional Resources